By Jim Langley

-The idea to provide tips for keeping your carbon bicycle safe and looking good came from a question my new Spokesman Bicycles teammate, Chris, asked on our Wednesday torture session.
+The idea to provide tips for keeping your carbon fiber bicycle frame and other parts safe and looking good came from a question my new Spokesman Bicycles teammate, Chris, asked on our Wednesday torture session.
 We’ve been doing 5-minute intense intervals up a hill every hump day at 4:30 p.m. for 10 years now.
 Chris is one of the new guys and already dusting us old guys.

 The best part of the workout is the end, when we gather around a bus stop bench and gab.
 Last week, Chris asked me to inspect a small paint chip that he’d fixed on his new Trek.
 He wanted to know if he’d done a good job touching up the ding And then later asked for some more tips on carbon care in an email.